Česká zbrojovka Uherský Brod: 1992 – present

 In 1992 Česká zbrojovka was privatized and transformed it into a joint-stock company, which concentrates its activities in its main plant in Uherský Brod on the development and production of high-quality firearms, while utilizing its remaining capacity for the production of high-precision components for the automotive and aerospace industry.
 The position of Česká zbrojovka, a.s. on the world's firearms market has significantly strengthened by the establishment of the subsidiary distribution and service company CZ-USA in 1997.
 This subsidiary started its activities in California, but in 1998 it relocated to Kansas City, Kansas, where it still operates.
 Within the creation of the international holding Česká zbrojovka Group (now Colt CZ Group), CZ-USA became an independent business entity.

 In order to preserve the famous tradition of firearms production in Brno, Česká zbrojovka a.s began preparing to take over the firearms division of Zbrojovka Brno, a.s.
 The newly created company, originally named BRNO RIFLES, started its activities at the turn of 2006 and its domain was the production and development of break action firearms.
 In 2008 it became a subsidiary company of Česká zbrojovka a.s.
 In 2010 the company was renamed to Zbrojovka BRNO, s.r.o.
 In 2005 CZ became the owner of Dan Wesson Firearms through its subsidiary CZ-USA.
-This company, originally a revolver maker founded in 1968 by Daniel B. Wesson II, a grandson of Daniel B. Wesson, soon became one of the most distinguished manufacturers of modern M1911 pistol.

 In 2011 the company began production of the new generation of CZ 805 BREN A1/A2 assault rifles, CZ SCORPION EVO 3 A1 submachine guns and CZ 805 BREN G1 grenade launchers for the Armed Forces of the Czech Republic. Česká zbrojovka a.s significantly penetrated foreign markets by opening a separate space for the assembly and repairs of CZ pistols at the FAME army plant in Lima, Peru.
 The Czech company participated in the project by supplying modern equipment and tools and training of technical personnel.
 This enabled the Peruvian company to assemble CZ guns, provide service and sell them on the Peruvian market and then throughout Latin America.
 It was the first case of technological transfer of Česká zbrojovka a.s to this promising region.

 Since 2018, Česká zbrojovka a.s has been part of the international holding Česká zbrojovka Group SE that, in addition to the parent plant in Uherský Brod, gradually incorporates other companies with related production and development programmes.
-In cooperation with CZ-USA, the production of the first CZ firearms was launched in Kansas City, Kansas.
-These include selected models of the successful CZ P-10 series of pistols.
+In cooperation with CZ-USA, the production of the first CZ firearms was launched in Kansas City, Kansas, US.
+These include selected models of the CZ P-10 series of pistols.
 In 2021 CZ bought Colt's Manufacturing Company and their Colt Canada subsidiary.